eclipse-set/set/CONTRIBUTING.md

 ## Contributing code changes

-If you intend to contribute code changes, please use a GitLab Merge Request
+If you intend to contribute code changes, please use a Github Pull Request

 * https://github.com/eclipse-set/set/pulls